-- \Setting up on Friday evening at 6.00pm for a couple of hours. - \Clearing up on Saturday afternoon at the end of the show. - \Lend a hand for an hour or two on one of our stalls on Saturday afternoon, helping to sell cakes, allotment produce, bric-a-brac, raffle tickets etc. - \Help on the refreshment stall.
-There is always plenty to do there, making tea, washing up etc. as well as selling. - \We will need a relay of helpers on the front gate all afternoon, welcoming people, taking their money and guiding them on their way. - \Any other useful jobs that turn up on the day.
+Setting up on Friday evening at 6.00pm for a couple of hours.

+Clearing up on Saturday afternoon at the end of the show.

+Lend a hand for an hour or two on one of our stalls on Saturday afternoon, helping to sell cakes, allotment produce, bric-a-brac, raffle tickets etc.

+Help on the refreshment stall.
+There is always plenty to do there, making tea, washing up etc. as well as selling.

+We will need a relay of helpers on the front gate all afternoon, welcoming people, taking their money and guiding them on their way.

+Any other useful jobs that turn up on the day.

 Nearer the time we will be looking for home made cakes for the cake stall and refreshments, home grown fruit, vegetables and flowers for the produce stall and jams, chutney etc. if you can manage it.
 The white elephant stall will also need good quality bric-a-brac to sell.
 In addition to the Association's stalls we invite other organisations or individuals to have a stall to promote themselves or sell their wares.
 If you know of any group who would like to take advantage of this opportunity please let us know.
-We ask for a donation of £10 per table.

-If you can help or need more information please contact Jack Powis on 01903 243216 or Bob Scott on 01903 243875.
-We look forward to hearing from you.
+If you can help or need more information please contact Jack Powis on 01903 243216.
+He looks forward to hearing from you.
+Worthing Allotments & Gardens Association